danjordan/danjordan.dev/src/posts/should-i-host-jquery-from-a-cdn.md

 ---
 date: 2021-05-23
-slug: should-i-host-react-from-a-cdn
+slug: should-i-host-jquery-from-a-cdn
 tags:
   - tils
-title: Should I host React from a CDN?
+title: Should I host jQuery from a CDN?
 eleventyExcludeFromCollections: false
 ---